Why do I do what I do?

 Need #4: Connection/Love

-As humans, we need to connected with someone or something.
+As humans, we need to feel connected with someone or something.
 Connection often comes from love and affection.
 We seek connection with our family, friends or significant others; connection can also come from ideals and values.
 Generosity and kindness are cornerstones of this human need.
 It’s also what creates community and social ties.

 The two spiritual needs